-We run \model{} to perform multi-hop retrieval and then add a simple classification layer on the retrieved results to make the final prediction.
-We reuse the concatenated vector $\textbf{k}_j$ in Eq. \ref{eq:concat-embeds}.
-Let $\textbf{k}_j^{(t)}$ be the concatenated vector of the sentence retrieved at the $t$'th retrieval step, either a sentence directly retrieved or from a retrieved paragraph.
-Concatenated embeddings at all retrieved steps $\{\textbf{k}_0^{(0)}, \dots, \textbf{k}_{*}^{(0)}, \dots, \textbf{k}_0^{(n)}, \dots, \textbf{k}_{*}^{(n)}\}$ are weighted summed into one vector $\tilde{\textbf{k}}$ that will be used to make the final prediction.
-The softmax weight $\gamma_j^{(t)}$ is computed across the retrieved sentences from all steps $t$.

-Here, $\textbf{m} \in \mathbb{R}^4$ holds the logits of the 4 classes that is used to compute the softmax cross entropy with the one-hot encoding of the positive class labels.
+We add a simple classification layer on \model{} to make the final prediction.
+As input to this layer, we reuse the concatenated vector $\textbf{k}_j$ in Eq. \ref{eq:concat-embeds}.
+Let $\textbf{k}_j^{(t)}$ be the concatenated vector of the sentence attended at the $t$'th retrieval step, either a sentence directly attended or associated from a attended paragraph.
+Concatenated embeddings at all attention steps $\{\textbf{k}_0^{(0)}, \dots, \textbf{k}_{*}^{(0)}, \dots, \textbf{k}_0^{(n)}, \dots, \textbf{k}_{*}^{(n)}\}$ are linearly combined into one vector $\tilde{\textbf{k}}$ that will be used to make the final prediction, using weights $\gamma_j^{(t)}$ computed across the attended sentences from all steps $t$. $\textbf{m} \in \mathbb{R}^4$ holds the logits of the 4 classes that is used to compute the softmax cross entropy with the one-hot encoding of the positive class labels.

-\textbf{Baselines} We compare our model with the plain ETC and a few ``retrieve and read'' baselines.
-For the plain ETC, we concatenate the full web page and the conversation into a single input, and prepend a global [CLS] token.
+\textbf{Baselines} We compare our model with ETC and a ``retrieve and read'' baseline.
+In using ETC, we concatenate the full context and the conversation into a single input, and prepend a global [CLS] token.
 The embedding of the global [CLS] token will be used to make the final prediction.
-For the ``retrieve and read'' pipeline, we adopt the previous state-of-the-art\footnote{DGM \cite{ouyang2020dialogue} achieved a new state-of-the-art on ShARC, outperforming DISCERN by 4.2\%.
-But the codes have not been open-sourced.} model DISCERN as the reader, and pair it with a sparse retriever (BM25 + DISCERN) or a dense retriever (Dense + DISCERN).
-The dense retriever is a ablated \model{} model that retrieves the positive paragraph only.
-We also run a sequential reading baseline with DISCERN where documents are chunked every 128 tokens with a stride of 32 tokens and then read with DISCERN.
-We predict the class with the highest probability among all chunked inputs.\footnote{The model is often extremely confident on the ``Irrelevant'' class (with probability $>$0.999) because most chunked inputs are obviously irrelevant.
-We tuned a hyper-parameter $\epsilon=0.99$ such that the model predicts ``Irrelevant'' if the probabilities of all chunked inputs are larger than $\epsilon$ and predicts one of the other three classes otherwise.}
+For the ``retrieve and read'' pipeline, we adopt the previous state-of-the-art model DISCERN as the reader, and pair it with a learned retriever.\footnote{The retriever is a ablated \model{} model that attends at the paragraph level only.} We also run a sequential reading baseline with DISCERN where documents are chunked every 128 tokens with a stride of 32 tokens and then read with DISCERN, predicting the class with the highest probability among all chunked inputs.\footnote{The model is often extremely confident on the ``Irrelevant'' class because most chunked inputs are obviously irrelevant.
+We tuned a hyper-parameter $\epsilon=0.99$ so the model predicts ``Irrelevant'' if the probabilities of all chunked inputs are larger than $\epsilon$.} Runtime is measured as examples per second.